annabreyer/sf-6-music/README.md

 PHP CS Fixer
-The configurastion file contains risky rules, so it must be used with the risky flag enabled PHP Unit and PHP Doc rules are not included yet.
+The configurastion file contains risky rules, so it must be used with the risky flag enabled PHP Unit and PHP Doc rules are not included yet

-tools/php-cs-fixer/vendor/bin/php-cs-fixer fix --allow-risky=yes
+/* PHP needs to be a minimum version of PHP 7.4.0 and maximum version of PHP 8.1.*. */ PHP_CS_FIXER_IGNORE_ENV=1 tools/php-cs-fixer/vendor/bin/php-cs-fixer fix --allow-risky=yes

 PHP Stan
 The code should be up to inspection level 6. it automatically uses the phpstan.dist.neon file

 vendor/bin/phpstan analyse

 vendor/bin/phpstan clear-result-cache

+PhpUnit
+bin/phpunit tests/Manager/PlaylistManagerTest.php